dcf21/plato-wp36-v1/docker_containers/testbed/transit_search/README.md

 # Algorithm speed test

-The scripts in this directory provide a command-line interface for launching timed tests of how long transit detection codes take to run.
+The scripts in this directory provide a command-line interface for launching timed tests of how long transit-detection codes take to run.
 They should be run inside a Docker container where the codes have been installed.

 To insert a test into a job queue, run the script: